rust-lang/rust/active/0000-trait-based-exception-handling.md

 exceptions) matches what code might look like in a language with native exceptions.

 ## Generalize over `Result`, `Option`, and other result-carrying types

-`Option<T>` is completely equivalent to `Result<T, ()>` modulo names, and many common APIs use the `Option` type, so it would make sense to extend all of the above syntax to `Option`, and other (potentially user-defined) equivalent-to-`Result` types, as well.
+`Option<T>` is completely equivalent to `Result<T, ()>` modulo names, and many common APIs use the `Option` type, so it would be useful to extend all of the above syntax to `Option`, and other (potentially user-defined) equivalent-to-`Result` types, as well.

 This can be done by specifying a trait for types which can be used to "carry" either a normal